Cham-Myae-40614796/Coursework-group2/README.md

 Additional comments: defined issues 22 out of 32 are queried in week 2.

+# Code Review 3

+The aim of this code review is to check that testing has been correctly specified.

+1. Define unit tests.

+2. Define integration tests.

+3. Tests running on GitHub Actions.

 # Workflow status

 * Workflow Action ![workflow](https://github.com/Cham-Myae-40614796/coursework-group2/actions/workflows/main.yml/badge.svg?style=plastic)